+- Name

+- Address

-- name
+- · Telephone Listings

-- AACPS schools attended
+- · AACPS schools attended

-- dates of attendance
+- · Dates of attendance

 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the school system as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Board of Education; a person or company with whom the school system has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
-A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill theri professional responsibility.
+A school official is a person employed by the school system as an administrator, supervisor, instructor, or support staff member (including health or medical staff and law enforcement unit personnel); a person serving on the Board of Education; a person or company with whom the school system has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent/guardian or student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing their tasks.
+A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill their professional responsibility.

 The complete student record will be sent, upon request, when a student transfers to another school, public or private.
 Schools are required to keep a list of every person obtaining information from a student record other than those specifically authorized in Anne Arundel County Public Schools.
-Questions regarding types and locations of records maintained should be directed to the principal of the student's school.
+Questions regarding the types and locations of records maintained should be directed to the principal of the student's school.

-Parents (custodial or non-custodial), guardians, and other authorized representatives of the parent or student ("parents"), or eligible students have the right to inspect and review the student record within 45 days of the day the school or school system receives a request.
-Parents or eligible students should submit a written request to the school principal or other designee identifying the record(s) they wish to inspect.
-The principal or designee will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.
-Parents may also request a copy of the student's record.
-A pre-determined per-copy cost and any necessary postage will be charged unless such a fee would preclude the parent from having access to the record.
-In the absence of a legal document stating otherwise, either parent of a student has the same rights as the other concerning access to the student's records.
+Parents (custodial or non-custodial), guardians, and other authorized representatives of the parent/guardian or student, or eligible students have the right to inspect and review the student record within 45 days of the day the school or school system receives a request.
+Parents/guardians or eligible students should submit a written request to the school principal or the principal's designee identifying the record(s) they wish to inspect.
+The principal or designee will make arrangements for access and notify the parent/guardian or eligible student of the time and place where the records may be inspected.
+Parents/guardians may also request a copy of the student's record.
+A predetermined per-copy cost and any necessary postage will be charged unless such a fee would preclude the parent/guardian from having access to the record.
+In the absence of a legal document stating otherwise, either parent/guardian of a student has the same rights as the other concerning access to the student's records.

-Parents or eligible students may also ask school officials to amend a record that they believe is inaccurate or misleading or in some other way violates the student's rights or privacy.
-They should write the school principal, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the record is not amended as requested by the parent or eligible student, the parent or eligible student will be notified of the decision and advised of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent or eligible student at that time.
+Parents/guardians or eligible students may also ask school officials to amend a record that they believe is inaccurate or misleading or in some other way violates the student's rights or privacy.
+They should write to the school principal clearly identifying the part of the record they want changed and specify why it is inaccurate or misleading.
+If the record is not amended as requested by the parent/ guardian or eligible student, the parent/guardian or eligible student will be notified of the decision and advised of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent/guardian or eligible student at that time.